VladRez/idiomatic-programming/rails/README.md

 ```
 + By convention the table name is **plural** because it contains many records/rows.

-The `Book` Model gives us access to the `books` table, effectively wrapping the table to for CRUD access.
+The `Book` Model gives us access to the `books` table, effectively wrapping the table for CRUD access.
 + The class attributes match the column names.
 ___
 **books** table